oracle/truffleruby/doc/user/polyglot.md

 ## Embedded configuration

-When used outside of the Ruby launcher, such as from another language's launcher via interop, embedded using the native polyglot library, or embedded via the Graal SDK, TruffleRuby will be automatically configured to work more cooperatively within another application.
+When used outside of the Ruby launcher, such as from another language's launcher via the polyglot interface, embedded using the native polyglot library, or embedded in a Java application via the Graal SDK, TruffleRuby will be automatically configured to work more cooperatively within another application.
 This includes options such as not installing an interrupt signal handler, and using the IO streams from the Graal SDK.

 This can be turned off even when embedded, with the `embedded` option (`--ruby.embedded=false` from another launcher, or